Editorial methodology

 Reliability

 Does it work consistently across sessions and use cases?
 Flaky tools lose points even if their peak quality is high.
+Tool stability over time is evaluated on ongoing use, not single test sessions.

-Honest limitations
+Honest differentiation

-What we don't use
+What I don't use

 How ratings can change

-We re-evaluate tool ratings when:
+I re-evaluate tool ratings when:

 • A major product update materially changes capabilities